 Immediately After the Accident Happens

 There are several things that should be done immediately after an accident.
 You should first offer reasonable assistance to any injured people.
 You should also collect evidence at the scene that may help with your claim later.
-This includes swapping insurance information with other drivers involved in the crash, names and contact information of witnesses, and photographs of hazards contributing to the accident, as well as the vehicles themselves.
+This includes swapping insurance information with other drivers involved in the crash, collecting names and contact information of witnesses, and taking photographs of hazards contributing to the accident, as well as the vehicles themselves.
 Law enforcement must be notified so that they can attend the scene and prepare an accident report.